menu

 Conclusion: Let Your Reference Do the Heavy Lifting

 References make your edits more predictable and lifelike.
-Choose images that match pose, angle, lighting, and crop — then guide NeonSnap with a clear prompt.
+Choose images that match pose, angle, lighting, and crop, then guide NeonSnap with a clear prompt.
 For targeted changes like hair, the right reference can be the difference between “nice” and “wow”.

-Ready to see the difference a reference makes?
 Try out NeonSnap's AI tools using your own reference photos today.